 TOUR OPERATOR: For a “Ya Mon” visit to The Hip Strip, consider Travel Around Jamaica Tours

 Montego Bay Cultural Centre

 Its dedicated to the retention of Jamaica’s rich history and the development of its artistic treasures.
-It opened in 2014 to house the National Gallery West, an extension of National Gallery of Jamaica.
-The National Museum West features the Montego Bay to the World Exhibit which houses numerous artifacts particularly from Montego Bay and its environs.
+It opened in 2014 to house the National Gallery West, an extension of the National Gallery of Jamaica.
+The National Museum West features the Montego Bay to the World Exhibit which houses numerous artifacts, particularly from Montego Bay and its environs.
 Like many American and Reopen museums, it also features touring exhibitions.
 The Freedom Monument chronicles the names of the slaves who were harshly sentenced for their participation in various uprisings for freedom.
 Samuel Sharpe was hanged near the front of the Montego Bay Cultural Centre for leading a major uprising.
-Modern Jamaicans were so impressed, they posthumously made him a national hero and named the square in his honor.
-Visit Ol’ Joe Cafe in the Centre’s courtyard is home of tasty Jamaican dishes to round out the experience.
+Modern Jamaicans were so impressed, that they posthumously made him a national hero and named the square in his honor.
+Visit Ol’ Joe Cafe in the Centre’s courtyard is home to tasty Jamaican dishes to round out the experience.